-Our curriculum is designed to provide children with the essential knowledge they need to develop to become 'secondary ready' by the end of year 6; it is highly organised, coherent and carefully sequenced to provide the correct knowledge at the correct time for your child.
-As a result, children will secure substantial positive experiences and rich opportunities for high quality learning within and beyond the school environment i.e. through our core curriculum: educational visits and trips, home learning programme and our rich and exciting extra-curricular opportunities.
+The curriculum will be highly organized, responsive and coherent.
+As a result, children will secure substantial positive experiences and rich opportunities for high quality learning within and beyond the school environment i.e. through our core curriculum; highly flexible home learning programme and our rich and exciting extra-curricular opportunities.
 Furthermore, due to the high levels of engagement, and its real and relevant nature, the curriculum will maintain a very positive impact on all children's behaviour and safety.
-Whilst contributing well to children's' academic achievement it will also significantly enhance spiritual, moral, social and cultural development - aspects critically important to securing a fulfilled life and becoming a valued member of any community - local, national and international.
+Whilst contributing well to children's academic achievement it will also significantly enhance spiritual, moral, social and cultural development - aspects critically important to securing a fulfilled life and becoming a valued member of any community - local, national and international.